dfedor2008/ANNA/README.md

 ---

 ## Contact
-Have questions, want to donate, or collaborate?
+Have questions, want to donate, or just say Hi?
  **dawid.fedor08@gmail.com**

 ---